-I hope you will be able to see from my testimony that there really is a God in this vast Universe that is interested in you on a personal level.
-He even knows how many hairs you have on your head (Matthew 10:30), and has tremendous longings for you just as an earthly father has for his estranged son or daughter to come home and renew the relationship they once shared.
+I hope you will be able to see from my testimony that there really is a God in this vast Universe Who is interested in you on a personal level.
+He even knows how many hairs you have on your head (Matt.
+10:30) and has tremendous longings for you just as earthly parents long for their estranged son or daughter to come home and renew the relationship they once shared.

-There is a story in the Bible in which Jesus cast out a legion (3-5 thousand) of demons from a man who had been possessed by them.
+There is a story in the Bible in which Jesus cast out a legion (three to five thousand) of demons from a man who was possessed by them.
 The story is found in Luke 8:26-40.
-After Jesus had cast out the demons from him, the man sought Jesus that he might go with Him, "but Jesus sent him away, saying, Return to thine own house, and show how great things God hath done for thee.
+After Jesus had cast out the demons, the man sought Jesus that he might go with Him, "but Jesus sent him away, saying, Return to thine own house, and show how great things God hath done for thee.
 And he went his way and published throughout the whole city how great things Jesus had done unto him.
 And it came to pass when Jesus was returned, the people gladly received him: for they were all waiting for Him" (emphasis added).

-I had started smoking with the help of some of my cousins when I was in the fourth or fifth grade.
-Who knows what I would have gotten into if I had grown up in today's world, which is so different from what it was 60 years ago.
-I am 73 years old as of January 2023.
+I started smoking with the help of some of my cousins when I was in the fourth or fifth grade.
+Who knows what I would have gotten into if I had grown up in today's world, which is so different from what it was sixty years ago.
+I am seventy-five years old as of January 2023.

-Years later, in the early 1980s, I took a sociology course, and for part of my grade I worked in a childcare facility at the college and then had to write a report on my experience.
-There were two of us men working at the same time, and I could not help but notice that the children gravitated to us males rather than the females who were working there.
+Years later, in the early 1980s, I took a sociology course, and for part of my grade, I worked in a childcare facility at the college and then had to write a report on my experience.
+There were two of us men working at the same time, and I could not help but notice the children gravitated to us males rather than the females who were working there.
 Most of the children came from fatherless homes, and those children seemed to long for a father figure that was missing in their lives.
-Very sad as I think about that now and how thirty-five years later that problem has only escalated and is a major contributing factor to what society is seeing today as a result of those fatherless homes.
-When I had a young family, it was difficult for me not having had a father for a role model, to be the type of father to my children that they needed.
+Very sad as I think about that now and how forty years later, that problem has only escalated and is a major contributing factor to the social breakdown today.
+When I had a young family, my lack of a father-role model made it difficult for me to be the type of father to my children they needed me to be.
 I know I failed them in many ways.

-It was not just about becoming drunk; it was becoming very drunk; black-out drunk.
-You are more than just under the influence of alcohol, when someone can hold you under a cold shower until he cannot stand it any longer and you never knew it happened until others tell you about it the next day.
-And this would not be the only time during my life that I was drunk to that degree of not knowing what was going on around me and have to be told the following day what had happened.
+It was not just about becoming drunk; it was becoming very drunk, black-out drunk.
+You are more than just under the influence of alcohol when someone can hold you under a cold shower until he cannot stand it any longer, and I never knew it happened until others told me about it the next day.
+And this would not be the only time during my life I was drunk to that degree of not knowing what was going on around me and having to be told the following day what had happened.

 When and how did I first learn to lie?
-I am by no means putting down and condemning my dear mother who had to endure all that I was going through, but I can remember her telling me when the phone would ring to tell whoever it was that she was not at home.
+I am by no means putting down and condemning my dear mother, who had to endure all I was going through, but I can remember her telling me when the phone would ring to tell whoever it was that she was not at home.
 That is where it started.
 In little and seemingly innocent things, and it eventually led to bigger things.
 Lying is such a terrible curse for the one who does it.
-The Bible tells us, "Lying lips are an abomination to the LORD" (Proverbs 12:22).
+The Bible tells us, "Lying lips are an abomination to the LORD" (Prov.
+12:22).
 When you become entangled in lying, you are in a deadly web, where one lie leads to another lie, and then another lie, and on and on.
-You can never tell the truth for that would expose the whole sordid mess.
-You have to continually remember what lies you have said so you can keep from being exposed.
+You can never tell the truth, for that would expose the whole sordid mess.
+You have to continually remember what lies you have told so you can keep from being exposed.
 What a mess you can get into when you lie.
 It prevents relationships from developing and tends to break up those bonds when people discover you are a liar and cannot be trusted.

-Then there was the stealing; stealing from my mother, neighbors, friends, businesses, and from my employers.
+Then there was the stealing: stealing from my mother, neighbors, friends, businesses, and from my employers.
 I became addicted to it and the rush of adrenaline it gave me.
 I could not stop.
 Just like I could not stop anything else I became involved in, and it was becoming a part of me and who I was.